What Do Crack Pipes Look Like?

 • Other drug abuse or alcohol addiction

 The first step in treatment is usually detox, which can last for several days to a week.
 During detox, you’ll typically experience withdrawal symptoms such as cravings, fatigue, and depression.
+After detox, individuals may transition to residential treatment for comprehensive care.

 After detox, therapy begins, which may last for several weeks to months.
 Therapy focuses on identifying the underlying causes of addiction and developing coping skills to deal with triggers and cravings.
 In addition, you’ll participate in group therapy sessions and may receive medication to help manage your symptoms.
 After completing treatment, it’s best to continue attending support groups and meeting with your therapist on a regular basis to prevent relapse.